Sousastep/SousaFX-docs/docs/index.rst

 Introduction
 ------------

-SousaFX is a multi-effects rig made with `MaxMSP <https://cycling74.com/products/max>`_ that lets you control audio effects with a game controller attached to the side of a tuba.
+SousaFX is a multi-effects rig made with `MaxMSP <https://cycling74.com/products/max>`_ that lets you control audio effects using a game controller attached to the side of a tuba.

 It features a number of standard audio effects, thoughtfully refined so that modulating their parameters with a game controller is as musical as possible.
 A :ref:`controller bindings page <Controller Bindings>` allows you to remap controls and set :ref:`deadzones <Deadzones>`, but to make things more fun, the bindings can also be relinquished and established :ref:`on-the-fly <Parameter Control Logic>`, based on looper status, joystick positioning, and wether or not the tuba's playing.